 Early Life and Education

-Sheryl Kara Sandberg was born on August 28, 1969, in Washington, D.C., and was raised in North Miami Beach, Florida.
-She excelled academically, graduating ninth in her high school class in 1987.
-Sandberg's educational journey led her to Harvard University, where she earned a Bachelor of Arts in economics, graduating summa cum laude in 1991.
-Her academic achievements continued with an MBA from Harvard Business School in 1995.
+Sheryl Kara Sandberg was born on August 28, 1969, in Washington, D.C., and grew up in North Miami Beach, Florida.
+She excelled academically, graduating ninth in her class from North Miami Beach Senior High School.
+Sandberg pursued her undergraduate studies at Harvard University, where she majored in economics and graduated summa cum laude in 1991.
+She continued her education at Harvard Business School, earning an MBA with distinction in 1995.

 Rise to Success